willgleich/gleich.tech/src/public/blog_docs/blog2.md

 >
 > To get the same effect in code, we're looking for something that gets us from a requirement to some aspect of the final system quickly, visibly, and repeatably."
 >
 > Excerpt From: Hunt, Andrew;Thomas, David.
 “The Pragmatic Programmer: From Journeyman to Master.”
-Apple Books.